Lasekx95/Chett/README.md

 # CRM - prototype

-This is a prototype of a web based CRM application, focusing on the basic functions required in CRM applications
+This is a prototype of a web based CMS application, focusing on the basic functions required in CMS applications

 ## Prerequisites